St. Joseph Island (Ontario): Government

-St. Joseph Island is organized into three townships — the Township of Hilton, the Township of Jocelyn, the Township of St. Joseph — and the Village of Hilton Beach.
-St. Joseph Township was the first to be incorporated on November 20, 1876 with Hilton and Jocelyn townships following in 1886.
+St. Joseph Island is organized into three townships—the Township of Hilton, the Township of Jocelyn, the Township of St. Joseph—and the Village of Hilton Beach.
+St. Joseph Township was the first to be incorporated on November 20, 1876, with Hilton and Jocelyn townships following in 1886.
 In May 1923, Hilton Beach separated from Hilton Township and was organized as a police village.

 Island residents are represented in the Legislative Assembly of Ontario by the Member of Provincial Parliament for the electoral district of Algoma-Manitoulin.

 At the federal level, the island is represented in the House of Commons by the Member of Parliament for the electoral district of Sault Ste.
 Marie—Algoma.
 The 2022 federal electoral district redistribution process separated St. Joseph Island from the Manitoulin chain of islands, making it part of a mixed rural and urban riding that includes Sault Ste.
 Marie.
-The new electoral district covers 40,066 km^{2} centring on the city of Sault Ste.
+The new electoral district covers 40,066 km2 centring on the city of Sault Ste.
 Marie and extending northward just beyond Hornepayne, and eastward along the north shore of Lake Huron to just beyond the town of Spanish.
 The riding includes several smaller islands along the North Channel.

 In recent history the island has been part of federal districts that have been mostly rural.
 During the redistribution of federal electoral districts that followed the 2011 census, the commission recommended removing St. Joseph Island from the Sault Ste.
 Marie electoral district that included the city of Sault Ste.
 Marie and returning it to the more rural Algoma—Manitoulin—Kapuskasing district on the basis that the island has "some community of interest with other similar-sized communities along Highway 17" in that electoral district.